mp3il/bluesnap-ios/README.md

 In ViewController.swift of the demo app, take a look at the `setInitialShopperDetails` function to see an example of setting these properties with user data.

 #### Handling tax updates (optional)
 If you choose to collect shipping details (i.e. `withShipping` is set to `true`), then you may want to update tax rates whenever the user changes their shipping location.
-Supply a callback function to handle tax updates to the `updateTaxFunc` property of `initialData`.
+Supply a callback function to handle tax updates to the `updateTaxFunc` property of `sdkRequest`.
 Your function will be called whenever the user changes their shipping country or state.

 To see an example, check out `updateTax` in the demo app.

 ### Defining your purchase callback function
-`purchaseFunc` is a member of `BSInitialData` that takes a callback function to be invoked after the user hits “Pay” and their data is successfully submitted to BlueSnap (and associated with your token).
+`purchaseFunc` is a member of `sdkRequest` that takes a callback function to be invoked after the user hits “Pay” and their data is successfully submitted to BlueSnap (and associated with your token).

 `purchaseFunc` will be invoked with one of the following class instances (if and only if data submission to BlueSnap was successful):

-* If the result is a `BSApplePayPaymentRequest` instance, it will contain details about the amount, tax, and currency.
+* If the result is a `BSApplePaySdkResult` instance, it will contain details about the amount, tax, and currency.
 Note that billing/shipping info is not collected, as it’s not needed to complete the purchase.

-* If the result is a `BSCcPaymentRequest` instance, it will contain details about the amount, tax, currency, shipping/billing information, and non-sensitive credit card details (card type, last 4 digits, issuing country).
+* If the result is a `BSCcSdkResult` or `BSExistingCcSdkResult` instance, it will contain details about the amount, tax, currency, shipping/billing information, and non-sensitive credit card details (card type, last 4 digits, issuing country).

-* If the result is a `BSPayPalPaymentRequest`, then the transaction has already been completed!
+* If the result is a `BSPayPalSdkResult`, then the transaction has already been completed!
 There is no need to send the transaction for processing from your server.

 To see how to structure `purchaseFunc`, check out [Defining your callback function](#defining-your-callback-function).

-`purchaseFunc` will be called with an instance of either the `BSApplePayPaymentRequest` class (if the user selected Apple Pay), `BSExistingCcPaymentRequest` class (if the user selected and existing credit card), `BSCcPaymentRequest` class (if the user selected a new credit card), or `BSPayPalPaymentRequest` class (if the user selected PayPal) – all classes derive from `BSBasePaymentRequest`.

 Within `purchaseFunc`, the following logic will apply:
 1. Detect the specific payment method the user selected.